Application Requirements, Deadlines, and Procedures (MRS)

 2. Submit Documents (Deadline: February 15)

 You must submit full documentation for all post-secondary studies.
 Transcripts must include grade results for the Fall 2021 Semester and indicate any in-progress Winter Semester courses (if applicable).
-After your application has been received, visit our JOIN U of T admissions website on a regular basis to determine what documents and additional information are required to complete your file.
+After your application has been received, visit our JOIN U of T application site on a regular basis to determine what documents are required to complete your file.

-Transcripts from Ontario Universities and Colleges must be received via the Ontario Universities’ Electronic Transcript System (EDI) via OUAC.
-We DO NOT accept paper transcripts from Ontario Universities and Colleges.
+Transcripts from Ontario universities and colleges must be received via the Ontario Universities’ Electronic Transcript System (EDI) via OUAC.
+We DO NOT accept paper transcripts from Ontario universities and colleges.
 If you are currently enrolled, you must make two separate requests when you submit your OUAC Transcript Request: a request for a transcript to date (with Fall 2021 semester results) and a request for a final transcript once your academic year is complete.

 Notarized English translations of all documents issued in a language other than English or French is required.
 A decision can sometimes be made based on complete, accurate translations prepared by you.

-University of Toronto Students: If you are currently registered, or have registered previously in a U of T degree, diploma, or certificate program, or as a Non-degree or Visiting Student, the MRS Admissions Office will have internal access to your U of T record and will not require a U of T transcript.
-However, you must arrange for your final official transcripts to be sent from all other universities/colleges you have attended.
+University of Toronto Students: If you are currently registered, or have registered previously in a U of T degree, diploma, or certificate program, or as a Non-degree or Visiting Student, the MRS Admissions Office will have internal access to your official U of T record and will not require a U of T transcript.
+However, you must arrange for your official transcripts to be sent from all other universities/colleges you have attended.
 Also, please be aware that all email correspondence will be sent to your 'mail.utoronto.ca' email address even if you have reported a different email address as part of your application.

-For more information and document deadlines, please refer to Next Steps: http://www.adm.utoronto.ca/next-steps/application-process-for-full-time-105-internal-and-part-time-degree-studies/
+For more information and document deadlines, please refer to the Admissions website.

 To accept your Offer of Admission, and hold a space in the program, you must submit your non-refundable tuition deposit ($500), and confirm that you have reviewed and understood program/registration requirements.
 For more information see the Post-Admission Requirement information posted on Michener's website.
-The submission deadline will be stated within your offer letter.
+The submission deadline will be stated within your Offer of Admission.

-7. Submit Documents to Satisfy Conditions – If applicable (Before July 15)
+6. Submit Documents to Satisfy Conditions (Deadline: July 15)

-If you have been issued a conditional offer, you must submit official transcripts and satisfy these conditions before July 15.
+If you have been issued a conditional Offer of Admission, you must submit official transcripts and satisfy these conditions before July 15.
 If you have been granted a conditional offer and you do not satisfy the conditions by July 15, your Offer of Admission may be withdrawn.

-Specific health requirements and a vulnerable sector check are mandatory for all MRS students.
-As most of these requirements must be satisfied before classes begin, we recommend that applicants begin the process to satisfy these requirements immediately after accepting their Offer of Admission.
+For more information, refer to the Post-Admission Requirements section of Michener’s website.
+As manyrequirements must be satisfied before classes begin, we recommend that applicants begin the process to satisfy the VSC and health requirements immediately after accepting their Offer of Admission.
 For information regarding specific requirements please see Michener's Health Services & Requirements page.

 Q: What first-year university courses should I take to qualify for admission?

-To be eligible for admission, we require that you’ve completed (or are in the process of completing) one year of university (5.0 full course equivalents) including one course (0.5 credit) each in Biology, Math and Physics.
-Please note that we also require grade 12 Chemistry (or equivalent) for Nuclear Medicine & Molecular Imaging Technology.
+To be eligible for admission, we require that you’ve completed (or are in the process of completing) one year of university (5.0 full course equivalents) including one course (0.5 credit) each in Biology, Math, Physics and a Social Science.
+We also require grade 12 Chemistry (or equivalent) for admission to Nuclear Medicine & Molecular Imaging Technology.
 Please note that if you have completed more than one qualifying course in a prerequisite subject, (with results available at the February 15 Document Deadline) we will use the course with the highest grade to satisfy the requirement.

 Q: I am not sure if my previous studies will satisfy the admission requirements, can you help?

 Yes.
 If you have studied in Canada, you may find U of T’s Transfer Explorer helpful in determining if your courses have been previously assessed as equivalent to the U of T courses recommended above.
-If you have questions about whether other related courses could be used for admission purposes (Statistics, Anatomy, etc.) please contact us for more information.
+If you have questions about whether other related courses could be used for admission purposes, please contact us for more information.

 Yes.
 If you have studied outside of Canada, we ask that you provide a course description or syllabus (in English) for each course that you wish to use for admission purposes.
 We will review your submission and advise as to whether the course content would provide the adequate and relevant foundational skills needed to be successful in our program.
 Please note that final official verification of transcripts and previous studies will be completed by Enrolment Services after your application and official documents have been received.

-Q: I won’t be able to complete all the prerequisites and provide final results by the April 30 deadline.
+Q: I won’t be able to complete all the prerequisites by the February 15 Document Deadline.
 Can I still apply?

 Yes.
-If you’ve just recently discovered our program and are unable to present results in the all prerequisite courses by our April 30 recommended document deadline, we may still consider you for admission if:
+If you’ve just recently discovered our program and are unable to present results in all prerequisite courses by the February 15 Document Deadline we may still consider you for admission if:

 - Your GPA (or cGPA), grades earned in completed prerequisites, and admission interview scores are competitive.

-- You submit proof of registration by February 15 which indicates that you will be able to present satisfactory results for all prerequisites by July 15.
+- You submit proof of registration which indicates that you will be able to present satisfactory results for all prerequisites by July 15.

-Due to the varying duration of spring/summer university courses, you may wish to consider taking courses at another institution or online at a university such as Athabasca University.
+Due to the varying duration of spring/summer university courses, you may wish to consider taking courses at another institution or online.
 Please consult with our office for further information and advice on course selection.

-Q: What documents will I need to send?
+Q: What official documents will I need to send?

-If you are required to submit English Facility documents, documents should be forwarded directly from the testing service by the February 15 Document Deadline.
+If you are required to submit proof of English language proficiency, documents should be forwarded directly from the testing service by the February 15 Document Deadline.
 If you are unsure if you will be required to submit proof of English Facility, please refer to U of T’s English Language Requirements.